Boosting

 You have prepared the ground to determine the test set RMSE of

-which you shall evaluate in this exercise.
+sgbr which you shall evaluate in this exercise.

-are available in your
+y_pred and y_test are available in your

 workspace.

-as MSE
+mean_squared_error as MSE from

 # Import mean_squared_error as MSE